fbpx

 And for the same reasons, book your flight home for later in the day, if you can.
 Then, you can enjoy a leisurely morning in Hawaii, pick up any last-minute souvenirs, and buy yummy takeout food to eat on the airplane!

-Cheap Hotels in Waikiki
+Budget-Friendly Hotels in Waikiki

 For the most part, Waikiki is the most expensive place to stay on Oahu.
-But, it’s also one of the most convenient places, if you aren’t renting a car.
+But, it’s also one of the most convenient places if you aren’t renting a car.
 And sometimes you can get good discounts.

 A few cheap places to stay on Oahu include the Waikiki Beachside Hostel, Holiday Inn Express Waikiki, the Equus, and Aqua Oasis.